pdf-raku/PDF-Font-Loader-raku/README.md

 ### has-encoding

 Whether the font has unicode encoding.
-This is needed to encode or extrac text.
+This is needed to encode or extract text.

 ### face